elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-advantages-of-digital-notetaking-in-terms-of-flexibility-and-accessibility.md

 url: /learn/education-studies/questions/what-are-the-advantages-of-digital-notetaking-in-terms-of-flexibility-and-accessibility
 score: -1.0
 related_article1:
-    id: 165550
+    id: 165544
+    title: >-
-    title: What are the benefits of using mind mapping as a note-taking system?
+        What are the advantages of using paper-based note-taking tools?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-using-mind-mapping-as-a-notetaking-system
+    url: /learn/education-studies/questions/what-are-the-advantages-of-using-paperbased-notetaking-tools
 related_article2:
-    id: 165546
+    id: 165555
-    title: Why is maintaining a high signal-to-noise ratio important in note-taking?
+    title: >-
+        What strategies can enhance long-term memory retention through note-taking?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-maintaining-a-high-signaltonoise-ratio-important-in-notetaking
+    url: /learn/education-studies/questions/what-strategies-can-enhance-longterm-memory-retention-through-notetaking
 related_article3:
+    id: 165540
+    title: >-
+        What is the role of note-taking in learning and retention?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-is-the-role-of-notetaking-in-learning-and-retention
+related_article4:
     id: 165550
+    title: >-
-    title: What are the benefits of using mind mapping as a note-taking system?
+        What are the benefits of using mind mapping as a note-taking system?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-benefits-of-using-mind-mapping-as-a-notetaking-system
-related_article4:
-    id: 165543
-    title: How do cognitive science insights explain the differences between syntax and meaning in note-taking?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-do-cognitive-science-insights-explain-the-differences-between-syntax-and-meaning-in-notetaking
 related_article5:
-    id: 165543
+    id: 165550
-    title: How do cognitive science insights explain the differences between syntax and meaning in note-taking?
+    title: >-
+        What are the benefits of using mind mapping as a note-taking system?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-cognitive-science-insights-explain-the-differences-between-syntax-and-meaning-in-notetaking
+    url: /learn/education-studies/questions/what-are-the-benefits-of-using-mind-mapping-as-a-notetaking-system
 ---

 &nbsp;